theheking/babs-rna-seq-2024/practical_overview/Week4_Trimming.md

     $ ls SRR306844*

 The output files are also FASTQ files.
-It should be smaller than our input file, because we have removed reads.
+It should be smaller than our input file because we have removed reads.
 We can confirm this:

     $ ls -lh SRR306844*